You at 6 weeks pregnant

 - Your baby’s heart has begun to beat – about 24 days after conception.

-- Small buds are appearing at the top and bottom of the embryo – these will become your baby’s arms and legs.
+- Small buds are appearing at the top and bottom of your baby – these will become your baby’s arms and legs.

 - The neural tube closes over the brain and bottom of the spinal cord.